Obstructive Sleep Apnea in Wall Township, NJ

 When you have Sleep Apnea, it is categorized by how many times the airway obstructions do occur.
 A mild case is said to happen less than 15 times in an hour.
 A moderate case will be less than 30 times in an hour.
 Severe cases are over 30 times an hour.

-Here at Susan J. Curley DDS, we work with you to diagnose your causes of sleep apnea or if you even have it.
-If you are deemed to be a patient with sleep apnea, here at our clinic, we will assist you in selecting and fitting an oral appliance and provide you with the follow-up care you need.
+Here at Susan J. Curley DDS, our sleep apnea dentists work with you to diagnose your causes of sleep apnea or if you even have it.
+If you are deemed to be a patient with sleep apnea, here at our our dental clinic, we will assist you in selecting and fitting an oral appliance and provide you with the follow-up care you need.

 Sleep Apnea Signs:

 - Heavy snoring